xiaocong/demo-mocha/README.md

 demo-mocha
 ==========

-Demo project for writing RESTful APIs testing using mocha
+Demo project for writing RESTful APIs testing using mocha.